Zandre/EmtyIntentAngular/README.md

 ## ng -- version

-I will endeavour to upgrade all these to the latest before I start using this template officially

 ```
      _                      _                 ____ _     ___
     / \   _ __   __ _ _   _| | __ _ _ __     / ___| |   |_ _|